 Now, Microsoft is pushing its Windows Phone 8 operating system as a third alternative to Apple and Google's.

 Rivals have been first to market with phones that have bigger displays or run on faster wireless networks.
+Apple will try to close that gap with the unveiling of the newest iPhone, widely reported to offer 4G LTE for the first time and a 4-inch display, up from 3.5 inches.

 The iPhone 5 will hitch a ride on the three largest US carriers – Verizon Wireless, AT&T, and Sprint, marketing chief Phil Schiller told a packed auditorium at the Yerba Buena Centre in San Francisco.